pratham501/food-delivery-website/README.md

 # Food-delivery-website

 It is a food felivery website, with
--Various section
+ Various section
--Responsive design
+,Responsive design
--User friendly UI
+\,User friendly UI